CamelCaseCam/GIL/docs/source/index.rst

 -------------------------------------------
 Download the Compiled folder if on windows.
 If you're on another platform, you'll have to compile the source code for your OS.

-I recommend adding the bin\Debug\net5.0 folder to PATH so you can access the GIL compiler from anywhere.
+I recommend adding the bin\\Debug\\net5.0 folder to PATH so you can access the GIL compiler from anywhere.
 You'll need to restart VSCode for this to work.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

-   GIL/AminoSequence
-   GIL/Comments
-   GIL/From
-   GIL/Regions
-   GIL/Target organisms
+   GIL/GIL

+   Libraries/Libs
    What I'm working on